 Choose the right color:

 Most reflectors come in multiple colors.
-In this picture, taken in Western India for the National Geographic Traveler magazine (Israeli Edition), I wanted to preserve the golden- brown color which was dominate in this scene.
+In this picture, taken in Western India, I wanted to preserve the golden- brown color which was dominated in this scene.
 So I asked Hardik to hold the reflector on its golden side giving the woman’s face a golden glow.

-Choosing the right distance: It is important to keep in mind that the closer the light source is to the photographed subject, the stronger and less soften it will appear.
-Thus, a small reflector is easier to carry and hold; however it will be not as soft as a large reflector.
+Choosing the right distance: It is important to keep in mind that the closer the light source is to the photographed subject, the more effect it will have.
+Thus, a small reflector is easier to carry and hold; however, it will be not as soft as a large reflector.

 2- Creating that catch light: